pichim/PM2_PES_Board_Example/docs/markdown/ws2.md

     robot_state = RobotState::EXECUTION;
     break;
 ```
-5. In the next step you need to enter a routine that will convert the measured distance to the tilting of the servo mechanism.
+6. In the next step you need to enter a routine that will convert the measured distance to the tilting of the servo mechanism.
 As we know servos are calibrated so our goal is to map servo mechanisms so that the minimum sensor range is zero servo deflection and the maximum range is the maximum servo deflection.
-Below the sensor definition enter the minimum and maximum range.
+Below the sensor definition enter the minimum and maximum range, you can use a smaller range included in the measurement range:
 ```
-float min_range = 4.0f;
+float min_range = 5.0f;
-float max_range = 40.0f;
+float max_range = 50.0f;
 ```
-6. Now you need to enter function that will map distance measurments to servo deflation along with servo commanding statement:
+7. Enter function that will map distance measurments to servo deflation along with servo commanding statement:
 ```
 case RobotState::EXECUTION: {
     //Function to map the distnace to servo movement